da-cali/linux-x1-tablet/README.md

 # Linux X1 Tablet

-Linux running on the X1 Tablet 3rd generation.
+Linux running on the Thinkpad X1 Tablet 3rd generation.

-### Working out of the box
+#### Working out of the box

 * Keyboard (and backlight)
 * Docking/undocking tablet and keyboard